bnb-chain/bnb-chain.github.io/docs/validator/guideline-testnet.md

 ### Get Testnet Token from Faucet

-You can get testnet BNB from <https://testnet.binance.org/faucet-smart>, but the BNB is on Binance Smart Chain.
+You can get testnet BNB from <https://testnet.binance.org/faucet-smart>, but the BNB is on BNB Smart Chain.

 Download `tbnbcli `from [GitHub](https://github.com/binance-chain/node-binary/tree/master/cli/testnet/0.8.1).
 Use `tbnbcli` to create an account or recover an account.